Bent (Matchbox Twenty song): Commercial performance

 On April 29, 2000, "Bent" debuted at number 60 on the US Billboard Hot 100 chart, becoming that week's highest debut.
 The track entered the top 40 the following week and rose into the top 10 on July 8.
-Two issues later, the song jumped from number six to number one, becoming Matchbox Twenty's highest-chart single in the United States.
+Two issues later, the song jumped from number six to number one, becoming Matchbox Twenty's highest-charting single in the United States.
 The song spent that week only at number one and remained on the Hot 100 for 39 weeks altogether.
 In addition to topping the Hot 100, "Bent" also peaked at number one on the Billboard Adult Top 40 chart (13 weeks), the Mainstream Top 40 ranking (three weeks), and the Triple-A listing (14 weeks).
 On other Billboard charts, the song peaked at number 24 on the Mainstream Rock Tracks chart and number 16 on the Modern Rock Tracks chart.
 "Bent" was the ninth-most-successful song of 2000 as well as the 78th-most-successful song of the 2000s decade in the US, and the Recording Industry Association of America (RIAA) awarded the song with a platinum sales certification in September 2023, denoting sales and streaming figures of 1,000,000 units.

 In Canada, "Bent" became a radio hit.
 On the country's RPM 100 Hit Tracks chart, the song debuted at number 30 on May 1, 2000.
 Three weeks later, on May 22, the single entered the top 10, and it reached the number-two position on July 17.
 Although the song fell to number three the following issue, it jumped to number one on July 31.
 The song stayed at that position for five nonconsecutive weeks, briefly dropping out of number one on the week of August 14, when the Moffatts's "Bang Bang Boom" ascended to the top position.
 "Bent" remained on the 100 Hit Tracks chart for 28 weeks, after which RPM ceased publication.
 The song was also successful on Canadian rock radio, topping the RPM Top 30 Rock Report for two weeks in June 2000.
 It additionally appeared on the RPM Adult Contemporary Tracks ranking, peaking at number 24 that September.